Get answers for your health queries from top Doctors for FREE!

 Urinary retention is not always preventable, but you can take precautions to lessen your risk of getting the disease.

-• Changing bathroom habits: Do not try to stop the urine forcefully when you have the urge to go.
+• Changing bathroom habits: Do not forcefully stop the urine when you want to go.
 Forcefully holding your urine may further damage the bladder muscles.

-• Perform pelvic floor muscle exercises: These exercises help in improving bladder and bowel function.
-It also makes the pelvic floor muscle stronger.
+• Perform pelvic floor muscle exercises: These exercises help improve bladder and bowel function and strengthen the pelvic floor muscle.

 • Bring changes in lifestyle and dietary intake: Altering your lifestyle and diet for the better will help prevent urinary retention after catheter removal caused by constipation.
 Drink adequate water and get a high amount of fiber.